vrld/suit/docs/layout.rst

 Layout Definition Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Once constructed, the layout can be executed using a layout definition object in two ways:
+Once constructed, the cells can be accessed in two ways:

 - Using iterators::